GHeier/FFirefly/README.md

 ### Category Nodes

 Each project folder has `run`, `README.md`, and `tests/`.
 The `run` file is the one that is executed when calling `fly.x`, the `README.md` is your documentation, and `tests/` contains the testing file.

-This is helpful for personal testing of your code, and for others to confirm that your code works properly on their machine.
+`tests/` is helpful for personal testing of your code, and for others to confirm that your code works properly on their machine.

+> Developer note: Run the `test` file in `tests/`, it's really helpful!

 ### Config Variables